Ishwarya510/Ishwarya510/README.md

 - 👋 Hi, I’m @Ishwarya510
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning REACTJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
 - 📫 How to reach me ishwaryap53@gmail.com

 <!---